-A potentially curative therapy for this disease is allo-HSCT, but few patients elect to have this procedure given its associated morbidity and mortality and the lack of matched and willing donors.
-In addition, the EMA gave a conditional marketing authorization to Zynteglo (autologous CD34 $^+$ cells encoding β^{A-T87Q} -globin gene), a lentiviral gene therapy developed by bluebird bio, for the treatment of certain patients with TDT in 2019, but in 2021 bluebird bio withdrew Zynteglo from the European market.
+A potentially curative therapy for beta thalassemia is allo-HSCT, but few patients elect to have this procedure given its associated morbidity and mortality and the lack of matched and willing donors.
+In addition, the EMA gave a conditional marketing authorization to Zynteglo (autologous CD34+ cells encoding β^{A-T87Q} -globin gene), a lentiviral gene therapy developed by bluebird bio, for the treatment of certain patients with TDT in 2019, but in 2021 bluebird bio withdrew Zynteglo from the European market, after failing to reach agreement with health authorities on the treatment's price.
+The FDA approved Zynteglo in August 2022.
 We believe that our therapeutic approach could offer a potentially curative therapy for this devastating disease.